rspeer/python-ftfy/docs/index.rst

 Reasonable ways that you might exchange data, such as JSON or XML, already have perfectly good ways of expressing Unicode strings.
 Given a Unicode string, ftfy can apply fixes that are very likely to work without false positives.

-But what if you all you actually have is a mess of bytes on a disk?
-Well, you've got a problem, and ftfy is not quite the right tool to solve it.

-As a sort of half-measure that covers a few common cases, you can decode the bytes as Latin-1 and let ftfy take it from there, which might include reinterpreting the Latin-1 text as Windows-1252 or UTF-8.

-    >>> print(fix_text(b'\x85test'))
-    UnicodeError: [informative error message]

-    >>> print(fix_text(b'\x85test'.decode('latin-1')))
-    —test

 A note on encoding detection
 ----------------------------